2 Simple Moves to Improve Balance, Prevent Falls

 - No-Peeking One-Legged Wall Balance.
 Want to help train your brain to improve balance?
 Here’s a little twist to the One-Legged Wall Balance described above.
 Close your eyes.
 That’s it.
 Once you’re balanced on one foot, close your eyes and try to balance for 30 seconds.
 It’s actually a lot harder, but it’s a great way to improve proprioception, your brain’s ability to recognize position and movement of the body.
 Once you’re confident enough, try to balance on one foot away from the wall.
 Try it while you’re watching TV, on the phone, or waiting in line at the grocery store.
 You’ll get stronger, improve balance, and reduce your risk for falls.

-For more exercises to improve strength and balance, see our Senior Exercises video page.
+For more exercises to improve strength and balance, see our exercise videos for seniors.
 We have videos for beginners and more advanced exercise afficionados.

 Taking steps to improve and maintain balance and mobility as you age is just as important as eating healthy foods.
 Looking for some Senior-Friendly meals made from fresh ingredients and easy to prepare?
 Check out all the options for breakfast, lunch, and dinner.